Hot Springs, Montana

 Liz and I “accidentally” (as in guided!) discovered this little gem of a town while returning from Glacier National Park in 2021.
 We stopped for a quick soak, and ended up staying the night.
 Since then, we have been back twice, so impressed with the healing properties of the mineral water, and the kindness of the people.

 The water is rated second in the entire world.
 Their motto in Hot Springs is “Limp in, Leap out!”
 The town itself is tiny and unpretentious.
 People move slow, have time to talk and connect, and are genuine.
-There are deer roaming the streets!
+There are deer and wild turkey roaming the streets!

 What will we do?

 Mostly, we will just “be”.
 Hot Springs is an awesome spot to just hang out, slow down, and soak, heal, detoxify, rest and rejuvenate.
-To assist your healing, we will lead daily yoga, lead some meditations, teach a healthy food and nutrition workshop, while still leaving time for the precious hot springs soaks (either right in your own tub in your room, or in the town springs).
+To assist your healing, we will lead daily slow flow body movement classes, lead some prayerful meditations, teach a healthy food and nutrition workshop, a detoxification workshop, a healing class, while still leaving time for the precious hot springs soaks (either right in our own tubs at Sophia, or in the local springs around town).

 What about Food?

 We will be preparing bountiful healthy breakfasts (eggs, oatmeal, granola, fruits, nuts, yogurt, coffee, tea, etc.) and one second meal (either lunch or dinner).
-For those who desire a third meal, we have good news: there is a wonderful organic food co-op with a cafe that makes amazing sandwiches, soups, salads, etc. There is also a good dinner spot (although most dinners are included).
+For those who desire a third meal, we have good news: you have a nice kitchen available, and there is a wonderful organic food co-op with a cafe that makes amazing sandwiches, soups, salads, etc. There is also a good dinner spot (although, again, most dinners are included).

 Arrival and Transport

 Hot Springs, Montana is located in Western Montana, under 1.5 hours from Missoula, the closest major airport.
-We probably won’t be renting a van for this week, so please take off $50 if you either drive or rent a car, or take off $100 if you can drive others (to the retreat, airport or Glacier National Park for our park day.)
-If you need a ride to or from the airport, we will do our best to either line you up with someone with a car, or possibly pick you up ($30 each way).
+We probably won’t be renting a van for this week, so please plan to drive or rent a car.
+If you need a ride to or from the airport, we will do our best to either line you up with someone with a car, or possibly pick you up ($50 each way).

 “Doing is never enough if you neglect being.”